UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 ## Feedforward neural network

 With perceptron as a building block, a neural network has multiple layers that have multiple neurons.
-In a feedforward neural network, the connections are strictly from one layer to the next; there are no loops.
-Neural networks with loops are called recurrent neural networks (RNN).
+In a feedforward neural network, the connections are strictly from one layer to the next; there are no "loops."
+Neural networks with "loops" are called recurrent neural networks (RNN).
+To obtain the neural network output, the input vector is passed through all the layers (forward propagation/pass).

 <img src="/figures/neuralnet.png" width="40%">